-Sensitive and comprehensive assessment is important when identifying the person's capabilities and level of risk.
+Sensitive and comprehensive assessment is important in identifying capabilities and risks.
 When undertaking the assessment, the professional should be cautious not to accept the first, and potentially superficial response given rather than exploring more deeply how a person understands and could act on their situation.
 It is important to look further and tease out the possible significance of personal values, past traumas, and social networks.
 This may require more than one visit.